Assertion

 Specifies the type of step.
 The following are the possible values: Mandatory: Yes |

-Create an API assertion
+API assertion

 To create an API assertion, enter valid values in the following fields: